 Read more at tem.fi/en

-The preconditions for entrepreneurship and business operations are improved throughout the country as services which support the availability of the workforce are combined with other services that support the competitiveness and growth of companies.
+The conditions for engaging in business activities and for entrepreneurship will be significantly improved throughout the country when services supporting labour availability are brought together with other services that support business competitiveness and growth.

-The corporate services of ELY centres and the assignments of the TE centres are transferred to the counties.
-The objective is to respond to the needs of companies and the changes in the employment market faster and more flexibly.
+The ELY Centres’ business services and the duties of the TE Offices are to be transferred to the counties.
+The objective is to respond faster and more flexibly to the needs of companies and to the changes in the employment market.

-In the future, counties can adjust their services for the exact need of their area even better than today.
-The need for services varies between counties, as do the population, employment, and occupation structures.
-The counties will be able to customise the services for their clients.
-You will receive services and support for the founding, development, growth, and internationalisation of your company.
-These services are increasingly provided by private companies which go through a tendering process organised by your county.
-This creates new innovations and new local business operations.
-Counties are also the route into national internationalisation and innovation funding services (Business Finland).
+In the future, counties will be able to better adjust their services to the needs of their area.
+Service needs vary between counties as a result of the differences in population structure, occupational composition and employment characteristics.
+The counties will be able to provide a more customised service for their clients.
+If you run, or plan to run, a business, you will have access to services and support for founding, developing, expanding and internationalising your company.
+These services will be increasingly provided by private companies, which will go through a tendering process organised by your county.
+This will encourage innovation and new business locally.

 Read more at tem.fi/en